mikeguardiola/create-azure-storage-account/README.md

 Now that the text file has been uploaded, you can edit, download, delete or choose one of the other available options.
 </p>
 <br />
-Okay, this concludes this tutorial on how to create a storage account in Azure.
-Thank you for following along!
+This will conclude your tutorial on how to create a storage account in Azure.
+Well done and thank you for following along!